SAP-archive/BUILD/Contributing.md

 2. Label the issue as a <b>Feature Enhancement</b>.

+3. Once an Issue has been created, you can click comment to add further comments or respond.

 ##<a name="Changing Code and Submitting Your Changes"></a>Changing Code and Submitting Your Changes